thomas051083/psd-psw/_exclusives-2021/CSC-Clubhouse.md

 ## CS Club Facilities & Chalet Promotions

 Public Service Officers can enjoy free swimming pool usage, as well as members’ rate for facilities and chalets in July!
-It’s our way to show our appreciation and encourage you to experience the social club for Public Service Officers.
+It’s the Club's way to show our appreciation and encourage you to experience the social club for Public Service Officers.
 <br>
 <br>
-<i>All promotions are open to all CSC Members and Public Service Officers, and subjected to availability.
+<i>The promotions are open to all Public Service Officers, and subjected to availability.
 Public Service Officers must present their staff pass in person, and complete a short form before usage of the facilities.
 Facilities and chalets are subject to prevailing Safe Management Measures.
 Visit <a href="www.csc.sg/covid19">www.csc.sg/covid19 </a> to view the latest measures.</i>
 <br>
 <br>